snofla/AnyPropertyMapping/README.md

   ]
   ```

 * Optional properties are supported, where LHS and RHS properties may even have different `optionality`.
 In that case all operations instantiate a new default instance of the property's type and use that as the default value in the operations.
 If this is not what you want, exclude optionals from your mappings sequence.

-## Authors
+## Author(s)

 Alfons Hoogervorst

+## Thanks

+Elastique (https://www.elastique.nl); we do really interesting things.